scalar-labs/scalardb/docs/getting-started-with-cosmosdb.md

-## Getting Started with Scalar DB and Cosmos DB
+## Getting Started with Scalar DB on Cosmos DB

 ## Overview
-This document briefly explains how you can get started a simple electronic money application with scalar DB and Cosmos DB.
+This document briefly explains how you can get started with Scalar DB on Cosmos DB with a simple electronic money application.

 ## Install prerequisites

-Scalar DB and simple electronic money applications are written in Java.
-Azure Cosmos DB is used for storage implementation.
-So the following software and Azure Cosmos DB account are required to run it.
+Scalar DB is written in Java.
+So the following software is required to run it.

 * [Oracle JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (OpenJDK 8) or higher
 * Other libraries used from the above are automatically installed through gradle

-### Cosmos DB setup
+## Cosmos DB setup
+Scalar DB uses Azure Cosmos DB for storage implementation.
+So Azure Cosmos DB account also required to run it.

 * [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction)
     * Select **Azure Cosmos DB** service from the services on Azure web console.